 This little book is the Vijnana Bhairava Tantra, one of the early teachings on yoga and meditation.
 The name, loosely translated, means “The terror and joy of realizing oneness with the Soul.”
-It is said to date back to the second millennium B.C.
-For most of that time, it was purely in the oral tradition, meaning that it was chanted and memorized.
+It is from the oral tradition, meaning that it was chanted and memorized for generations, and seems to have appeared as a written text in about 800 AD.
 I say it is little because it is only about three thousand words in the original Sanskrit, perhaps half an hour of chanting.
 It is astonishing that in so few words it describes the essence of many of the world’s meditation techniques.
 I call it The Radiance Sutras because it is so luminous.

 The text feels as though it was composed by a couple, a man and a woman who sang the verses to each other as they co-composed.
 They lived this teaching.
 The techniques that are described here occurred to them naturally, as an evolution of the questions they were asking of life, and their explorations of the body of love.
 As was the convention of the time, they frame the conversation as the Goddess and the God in them speaking.
 The conversation is about how to enter into the vibrant essence of the world with the dual balance of passion and detachment.

 A translation of this tantra came into my hands about forty years ago, and I have worked with the methods every day since then.
 It has been a love affair, and I am blessed.
 One day in 1989 I started to write a fresh version and it evolved into this book.

 I call this a “version” rather than a “translation” because there are many different schools of translation, each with its own rules.
 Sanskrit is engineered to have layers and layers of meaning, and one sentence of a text such as this would take an entire book to unfold.
 In Sanskrit, every word is a poem.